micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx_getting_started/index.md

 For this board we need two TTL232 cables.
 The first one is used to show the console.
 Connect the serial cable `RX` to pin `PA9` and `TX` to pin `PA10` and the GND wire to a `GND` pin.

-Then, you need to connect to the second UART to use micro-XRCE-DDS:
+Then, you need to connect to the second UART to use Micro XRCE-DDS:
 Connect the serial cable `RX` to pin `PA2` and `TX` to pin `PA3` and the GND wire to a `GND` pin.

 And it should look like this: